PRISM PRINT INTERNATIONAL

 Convinced there was more that could be done to reclaim the ground of serious artistic printmaking from the slide into easy 'print' production by ill-considered digital and other means, and that the potential for bringing artist from more remote places to the attention of the London audience was there, PRISM set forth to become a living entity reaching out to artists as far afield as possible, limited only by the existence of serious printmakers within any region.

-Prism will be at the IXth Engraving Exhibition in the Santa Maria della Pietà in Cremona, Italy, September 24 - October 29, 2017!
+Prism was part of the IXth Engraving Exhibition in the Santa Maria della Pietà in Cremona, Italy, September 24 - October 29, 2017!